GetJobber/atlantis/packages/docz-tools/README.md

 ### Hide / Show Logo

-The logo within the sidebar can be hidden if required by providing an `undefined` value to `title`.
+The logo within the sidebar can be hidden if required by adjusting `hasLogo` to false.
+By default it is `true`

 ```
 // doczrc.js
 export default {
   ...,
-  title: undefined
+  themeConfig: {
+    ...,
+    hasLogo: false
+  }
 }
 ```